WhaleOTE/Steam-Status-Tracker/README.md

 ## How to Run

-Open a terminal or command prompt and navigate to the directory where the script is located.
-Then, execute the following command:
+Open command prompt and navigate to the directory where the script is located.
+Then, run the following command:

 ```bash
 python steam_status_tracker.py